namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 11/13/23
+- Will get started on the rich text editor - 2129

 ### 11/10/23
-- Have one minor change I'm pushing up in a minute
+- Finished frontend for 2053 - PR is ready
-- Will look into the bug tickets Jess created
+- Looked into the bug Jess created (2130) and also a very minor demo feedback (2103)

 ### 11/9/23
 - Worked on the feature management story with Patrick - 2053